The earliest modern humans in Europe were short of

-being the complete article, according to a study of a fossilised
+being the complete article, according to a 2006 study of a fossilised

-Whilst undeniably a Homo sapiens specimen, it has some traits
+Whilst undeniably a Homo sapiens specimen, it bore some

-and colleagues say the fossil suggests the first modern humans to
+suggestion raised by the fossil that the first modern humans to

 enter Europe continued to evolve after they had settled.

-has the largest cheek teeth so far known for an otherwise
+has the largest cheek teeth so far known for an otherwise anatomically

-traits reappearing in a modern human, or even an indication that
+held to be unlikely in any instance), or even an indication that

 science has not yet been able to study enough early modern people to